Should you use an app to track your mileage?

 If you drive for work, mileage tracking is an indispensable part of your day.
-Tracking every work trip ensures that you maximize your tax deduction.
+Tracking every work trip ensures that you maximize your tax deduction and the easiest way to make sure you do not miss out on that is by using an app to track miles.
 You need to keep records of your driven miles and submit them to the IRS in case you are audited, as the IRS requires that you keep adequate, timely records of your mileage.

 Adequate records should contain the following:

 - The mileage for each business trip and total mileage for the year

 - The time, destination and purpose of the trip

 The IRS also requires that you log your miles in a timely fashion - basically, at or close to the time of the trip.

 How to log adequate, timely records of your mileage

 There are a few ways you can track your mileage, including a paper log, a spreadsheet and a mobile app.

 Using a paper log or spreadsheet

 You can use a paper log or a spreadsheet to track the mileage you’ve driven near the time of the trip - e.g. after each trip or at the end of the workday.
 You should always include the required details for each trip as described above - not just the distance, but the time, destination and purpose of the drive.
 If you drive often, it can take a while to write down every trip detail, and of course, we’ve all forgotten to record trips in the past!
 In this case, an app to track miles could be just the solution for you.